-“Sometimes in under 18 months, sometimes longer, but the Oxfordshire town centres we’ve worked have always seen empty shop numbers halved while we’ve been there.”
+“Sometimes in under 18 months, sometimes longer, but the Oxfordshire town centres we’ve worked have seen empty shop numbers halved while we’ve been there.”

 “Some towns are in decline, definitely.
 People like @prbi_Iain are doing a wonderful job at trying to save them!!”
 From Twitter

-Iain’s town centres track record includes:
+Iain’s earlier town and city centres track record includes:

 …for 5 years, from March 2013, with #townteam colleague Mim Norvell (supported by Neil Wild), driving the GBHighSt Award-winning Wantage town centre vitality project, which saw him focus on the challenge of bringing empty shops back to use;

-…the 2016 GBHighSt Awards finalist town centre vitality project in Banbury (with Neil, started April 14, renewed for 15-16, 16-17 & 17-18); plus a 17-18 and 18-19 support roles to the team developing/launching Banbury BID;
+…the 2016 GBHighSt Awards finalist town centre vitality project in Banbury (with Neil, started April 14, renewed for 15-16, 16-17 & 17-18); plus a 17-18 and 18-19 support roles to the team developing / launching Banbury BID;

 …and an Independent Shops Project with local partners in Abingdon (launched August ’17, to September ’18).